THE ALCHEMYCAL PAGES

 high and simply wait until the rice comes to full pressure - this

-will be signified by the weight or jiggler on the pressure being
+will be signified by the type of pressure cooker you are using.

 flame deflector on the burner (this is a flat piece of metal with